 National Center for Education Statistics - College Navigator

 Student Learning Outcome Assessment Results

-Detailed student learning outcome data can be accessed through Lindenwood University’s Office of Institutional Effectiveness using this link.
+Detailed student learning outcome data can be accessed through Lindenwood University’s Office of Academic Effectiveness using this link.
 However, the following tables outline key student learning outcomes for Plaster College of Business and Entrepreneurship (PCB&E) students.

 Robert W. Plaster College of Business and Entrepreneurship - Student Retention